- A baccalaureate degree from an accredited institution, completed by December 31 of the year of application.

 - Administrative hours (e.g., front office) are not accepted

 EXAMPLES OF NON-ACCEPTED PATIENT CARE EXPERIENCES

 - Hours completed during the following experiences are not accepted: student clinicals, externships, internships, foreign medical positions, shadowing, and volunteer experiences.

 - Hours completed in the fields of Optometry, Podiatry, and Dentistry are not accepted.

 - The following are examples of non-accepted patient care experiences:

 - Pharmacy Technician

-- Research with no patient contact
+- Research position without direct patient contact

 Loma Linda University has certain policies and standards for all students who attend the University.
-We encourage all prospective applicants to review these standards as printed in the student handbook.
+We encourage all prospective applicants to review these standards as printed in the Student Handbook.